 Light and Dark, the role of sunlight and shadow in culture

-Through night and day, sunlight and shadow, full moon and new moon, the sky has installed into our life the contrast of light and dark.
-The light is often associated with that which is clear, knowable and thus understandable and, the dark symbolises the mysterious, sacred or unknowable or something to be feared.
-The sky's shifting light has echoed through cultures from the use of light and dark to emphasise life and death, divine essences and mysterious sacredness, the shadows of the mind, to the simplistic views of good and evil.
+Through night and day, sunlight and shade, full moon and new moon, the sky has installed into our lives the contrast between light and dark.
+Light is often associated with that which is clear, knowable and understandable, while dark symbolises the mysterious, sacred or unknowable, or something to be feared.
+Changing patterns of light and dark have echoed through cultures, emphasising life and death, divine essences and mysterious sacredness, the shadows of the mind, and simple views of good and evil.

-The deadline for abstract submission will be in February 2019.
+The deadline for abstract submission is 15 February 2019.
 Speakers will be notified by 1st March.

 The conference will be live-streamed and the recording available to subscribers for a month.
 By submitting an abstract you agree to these terms.

 The Sophia Centre considers the human relationship with the sky and the ways in which people seek to live in Harmony with the cosmos.